camunda-community-hub/zeebe-cherry-runtime/README.md

 # BPMN Designer
 Connectors can be accessible via the Cherry `Definition` page.

-Multiple functions are available if the connectors come from the marketplace or implement the Cherry additional methods.
+Multiple functions are available if the connectors come from the marketplace or additional Cherry methods are implemented.

 ##  Documentation